tokishita/codimd-openshift-template/README.md

 # OpenShift Template for containerized codeMD

-Thank you for your great application, codiMD comunity and developpers(https://github.com/hackmdio/codimd)
+Thank you for your great application, codiMD community and developers(https://github.com/hackmdio/codimd)

 ### I DIDN'T MODIFY ANY CODE from codiMD repo